aptech/docs/docs/CR-glm.rst

     //Call 'glm' and fill 'fit_inv' with results fit_inv = glm(fname, "plasma ~ lot1",  "inverse gaussian");

-After running the code above, the  output is :
+After running the code above, the output is:

 ::